Kieran-Weaver/StarrySky/README.md

   - Enemy AI
   - Dynamically load resources

-Project Layout:
+## Project Layout:
-- GL contains the graphics backend, which is currently based on OpenGL 3.x and GLFW
+- src/GL contains the graphics backend, which is currently based on OpenGL 3.x and GLFW
-- core contains the physics and map system and any helper files.
+- src/core contains the physics and map system and any helper files.
-- game contains the game's AI and higher-level game concepts such as game mechanics.
+- src/game contains the game's AI and higher-level game concepts such as game mechanics.

-Example code:
+## Example code:
 ```C++
 #include <GL/TextureAtlas.hpp>
 #include <GL/SpriteBatch.hpp>